ajmccredie/black-jack/README.md

 ![How the screen appears on the very first game hand](assets/images/readme/4_first_deal_screen.png) A running total of the hands the player and the dealer have won is added on completion of the first hand.<br>
 ![Dialogue box shown at the end of each hand explaining who won.
 The total number of hands display box appears on the first appearance of this summary and remains for the rest of the game](assets/images/readme/5_hand_winner_dialogue.png)<br>
-If the player selects to "reshuffle and start again", the game produces a new 52 card deck and zeroes the running totals, but continues to display the names as before. <br>
+If the player selects to "reshuffle and start again", the game produces a new 52-card deck and zeroes the running totals whilst continuing to display the names as before. <br>
 ![Screen following the selection of "Reshuffle and restart"](assets/images/readme/6_reshuffle_and_restart_zeroed_scores.png)<br>
 When player one wins the hand or goes bust, if the dealer can draw more cards to beat them (i.e. in a situation where player one has NOT scored 21 or a “five card trick”), the dealers cards are displayed alongside their total.<br>
 ![Demonstration of scenarios where dealer cards remain hidden: 21 scored](assets/images/readme/8_player_wins_with_21.png)
 ![Demonstration of scenarios where dealer cards remain hidden: Five card trick](assets/images/readme/9_player_wins_five_card_trick.png)<br>
-The dealer draws more cards, and their hand is seen if the player has not already won with  21 or a five card trick.
-This can result in the dealer gaining a higher score and winning, gaining a five card trick themselves, or going bust.
+The dealer draws more cards, and their hand is shown, if the player has not already won with 21 or a five card trick.
+This can result in the dealer gaining a higher score and winning, obtaining a five card trick themselves, or going bust.
 ![Player wins and dealer goes bust](assets/images/readme/7_player_wins_dealer_bust.png)<br>
 ![Dealer wins five card trick](assets/images/readme/10_dealer_five_card_trick.png)<br>
-When the cards that were generated for a 52 card deck are exhausted, the player is presented with an option to restart or to add a freshly shuffled deck and continue.
+When the cards that were generated for a 52-card deck are exhausted, the player is presented with an option to restart or to add a freshly shuffled deck and continue.
 If they restart, the game is reloaded, but if they choose the freshly shuffled deck, the user name and progress are retained and they can continue playing as before.
 ![New deck query dialogue](assets/images/readme/11_new_deck_query.png)<br>
 ![Game play following addition of new deck, demonstrating the hand remaining the same as the previous image](assets/images/readme/12_post_new_deck_added.png)<br>
 All relevant option screens are presented to the user in the centre of the page.
 <br>
 ### Skeleton:
 The colour scheme, in keeping with the theme of card games, is black, white, red and green.
-An image of a red card back was selected for the backs of cards.
-A textured green was selected for the “table” for the cards to go on. <br>
+An image of a red card back provides the back of the cards.
+A textured green background provides the “table” for the cards to go on. <br>
-The colour of the suits of the cards is determined by evaluating the suits. <br>
+The colour of the suits of the cards is determined by evaluating the suits, withe red allocated to hearts and diamonds, and black to the clubs and spades. <br>
-Whitesmoke is used for text on the black backgrounds, because it was less harsh, but still created a good contrast.
+Whitesmoke is used for text on the black backgrounds, because it is less harsh than plain white, but still creates a good contrast.
 <br>
 ### Surface:
 The visual hierarchy of the site maintains consistency, with the dealer cards always at the top and the player cards always at the bottom of the page. <br>
-The fonts are selected for two reasons: to maintain the look and feel of elegance and opulance of casinos, and to allow clear communication and instruction for user interactive buttons. <br>
+The fonts are selected for two reasons: to maintain the look and feel of elegance and opulence of casinos, and to allow clear communication and instruction for user interactive buttons. <br>
 The animated graphic on the welcome screen is to provide a mild form of entertainment while the user selects which option they wish to follow.
 The images again infer the neon lighting of casinos. <br>
-Buttons for the user are all shown in red, with the exception of the 'close' 'x' in the corner of the 'How to play', but this does change to red when the user hovers over it.
-This consistent styke aids useability and makes the game feel more intuitive and familiar.<br>
+Buttons for the user are all shown in red, with the exception of the 'close' 'x' in the corner of the 'How to play' (which is white, but does change to red when the user hovers over it).
+This consistent style aids useability and makes the game feel more intuitive and familiar.<br>
 The CSS has been written to allow for responsiveness over a variety of screen sizes, including mobile and tablet screens. <br>
 https://ui.dev/amiresponsive?url=https://ajmccredie.github.io/black-jack/ shows the different views in preview:
 ![Preview of different views](assets/images/readme/responsiveness_check.png)